evidentlyai/evidently/docs/book/monitoring/workspace.md

 You can pass a `path` parameter to specify the path to a local directory.

 {% hint style="info" %}
-**Code example** [Self-hosting tutorial](../get-started/tutorial-monitoring.md) shows a complete Python script to create and populate a local workspace.
+**Code example** [Self-hosting tutorial](../get-started/tutorial-monitoring.md) shows a complete Python script to create and populate a local Workspace.
 {% endhint %}

 ## Remote Workspace